Lonely Woman (composition): Other versions

 Haden and Cherry revisited the song on Old and New Dreams (ECM, 1979), Haden doing so again on Etudes (1987) and In Angel City (1988).

-Pianist John Lewis first recorded the song in January 1962 with the Modern Jazz Quartet for their album of the same name which was one of the earliest recorded covers of a Coleman number.
+Pianist John Lewis first recorded the song in November 1961 with the Modern Jazz Quartet for their 1960-1961 Live in Paris (album) which was one of the earliest recorded covers of a Coleman number.
 Later that year, in July, Lewis recorded it again for his album European Encounter.

 Vocal versions, with lyrics written by Margo Guryan, have been recorded by Chris Connor (1962), Freda Payne (1964, on After the Lights Go Down Low and Much More!!!) and Carola Standertskjöld (1966).